rehierl/abstract-properties/02-x-mathematics/04-0-order-theory/1-4-partial-order.md

 ordered set can itself be described as a **strict poset** (i.e. a strict partially ordered set).

-* any strict partial order is an anti-symmetric strict pre-order
+* any strict partial order is a strict anti-symmetric pre-order
-* any strict partial order is an a-symmetric (strict) pre-order
+* any strict partial order is an a-symmetric pre-order

 Note that any partial order is **acyclic**.
-That is because the order's transitivity would otherwise force the existence of one or more pairs of "flipped" edges, which are not allowed in any partial order.
+That is because the order's transitivity would otherwise force the existence of one or more pairs of "flipped/reversed" edges, which are not allowed in any partial order.

 Note that any partial order **may have one or more source vertices** (aka.
 "root nodes" or "points of entry").
 Also, any partial order relation may